-- Hold a bachelor's degree (and in some cases a master's degree) from a regionally or nationally accredited college or university. - Have earned a minimum cumulative grade point average of 3.0 (on a 4.0 scale) in all previous undergraduate and graduate studies (including for incomplete programs of study and for programs still in progress). - Currently serve a federal, state, or local public safety agency, intelligence agency or in the military, or receive an exception from the PSL director.
+- Hold a bachelor's degree (and in some cases a master's degree) from an accredited college or university. - Have earned a minimum cumulative grade point average (GPA) of 3.0 (on a 4.0 scale) in all previous undergraduate and graduate studies (including for incomplete programs of study and for programs still in progress). - (Public Safety Leadership programs only) Currently serve a federal, state, or local public safety agency, intelligence agency or in the military, or receive an exception from the PSL director.